minetest-mods-camp/arena_lib/DOCS.md

 `arena_lib.set_bgm(sender, mod, arena_name, track, title, author, volume, pitch)` sets the background music of the arena.
 The audio file (`track`) must be inside the `sounds` folder of the minigame mod (NOT arena_lib's), and `.ogg` shall be omitted from the string.
 If `track` is nil, `arena.bgm` will be set to `nil` too

 ##### 2.2.2.11 Celestial vault
-By default, arenas celestial vault reflects the celestial vault of the player before entering the match (meaning there are no default values inside arena_lib).
+By default, the arena's celestial vault reflects the celestial vault of the player before entering the match (meaning there are no default values inside arena_lib).
 `arena_lib.set_celestial_vault(sender, mod, arena_name, element, params)` allows you to change parts of the vault, forcing it to players entering the arena. `element` is a string representing the part of the vault to be changed (`"sky"`, `"sun"`, `"moon"`, `"stars"`, `"clouds"`, or the explained later `"all"`), and `params` a table with the new values.
 This table is the same as the one used in the Minetest API `set_sky(...)`, `set_sun(...)` etc. functions, so for instance doing

 ```lua